-David uses marble as his main medium of expression in his sculptures.
+When sculpting in stone, David uses marble as his main medium of expression.
 Stone possesses a strong inner gravity as it stubbornly refuses to break apart.
 "I am captivated working with such a beautiful, primeval material and the process of carving.
 My style is minimalist and harmonious, following soft curves found in nature that hint at the human form.
 I am inspired by both Brancusi and Noguchi's elegant minimalism, and by figurative sculptors including Rodin, Donatello, and Michelangelo".
+David uses the same theme of nature in his small bronzes.

 David’s choice of medium, stone, manages to transpose a sense of fluidity in spite of the rigidity of the material chosen.
 In turn, he challenges the notion that ‘art is passive’ due to the incitation of movement upon a touch.
 The interactive environment created between the artwork and the audience engages the latter and by doing so, David capitalizes on the sense of synergy conceived, and successfully establishes a two-way connection through an action and reaction cycle.
 The artist's choice of medium can be naturally categorized into the element of Earth (stone).